The 401(k) plan, formed in 1978, is one of the most popular types of employer-sponsored retirement plans in the United States.

-A 401(k) is an employer-sponsored plan that's funded by employee contributions that are deducted directly from the employee's paycheck.
-Many companies match contributions up to a certain percentage.
+A 401(k) is funded by employee contributions that are deducted directly from the employee's paycheck.
+Many companies proportionately match contributions up to a certain percentage.
 Most employee contributions are pretax and grow tax-deferred until withdrawn, but after-tax contributions are also allowed.

 One of the first considerations is how much money to contribute.
 Generally speaking, you should contribute as much as you can.
 You don't want to leave yourself cash-strapped, but you also don't want to squander the opportunity to make pretax, tax-deferred contributions and get a company match.
 Whether your company match is dollar-for-dollar or something smaller, don't pass up free money.

 For 2016, the maximum pretax annual contribution an employee may make is $18,000 ($24,000 if you're 50 or older).
 The annual contribution may increase in future years, depending on the cost of living.

 Employees are responsible for their 401(k) investment decisions.
 Most plans have an array of mutual funds to choose from, but too often there is little guidance as to proper asset allocation and the role fees and expenses play in overall returns.

 Before you can decide how to allocate your contributions, you have to determine your risk tolerance.
 How much volatility within the portfolio can you stand?

 If you're in your 20s or early 30s you can afford to be more aggressive with your investments because you have more time to recover from slumps in the stock market.
 As you age, your asset allocation should shift to more conservative investments to protect the earnings.

 Many 401(k) plans offer tools (online calculators, worksheets) for determining risk tolerance, but the best tool may be a competent financial planner.
 It may be worth hiring a planner to listen to your financial goals and evaluate your assets and earning ability to help you craft an allocation plan that will ensure a comfortable retirement.